loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 #figure(caption: [Grammar of SLFL], align(left, complete_grammar))

-== Transformations
+== Transformations<Transformations>

-SLFL consists of three intermediate languages:
+What we have seen so far SLFL is still a logic language, where a computer executes machine code.
+This chapter will explain how SLFL can be lowered to a language that can be compiled to machine code.
-- Linear closure converted
+SLFL contains three transformations.

-- Stack selected
+- Linear closure conversion
-- Pointer closure converted
+- Stack selection

-We will consider the following program to explain each step: $lambda a. "let" f,k = a; k(lambda y. space f(y))$ with type $not (not int times.circle not not int)$.
-We use $int$ to avoid considering existential types for now.
+- Pointer closure conversion

 === Linear closure converison